 11. Don’t Do Experiments On Your Site

-If you can’t stop playing in anyway then I’d suggest to create another blog in different directory in your hosting space.
+If you can’t stop playing in any way then I’d suggest creating another blog in a different directory in your hosting space.
 Give it a sub-domain and call it test blog or something.
 And from then on play with this test blog and keep your original blog safe from your risky experiments.
 You can do anything with this test blog.
 From testing of templates to widgets, playing with code and tyring out anything geeky that you want to do with your site.

 12. Tell Them Who You Are

 To do this you need to put a “about me” or “about us” page.
 This is REALLY important because when a readers finds something useful for himself on your site he/she then immediately tries to find out who’s behind this site and looks for an “About me” page.
 This page contains some basic information about yourself and in-detailed info of the blog.
 This creates a sort of trust on you, when your identity is known, readers will remember your name with your blog’s name and this is a great achievement when people know you because of your online identity.

 Putting a “contact us” page is another most important part of any website.
 Believe me this is the only way a visitor can contact you.
 If your site is missing this page, that would mean you either don’t want to be contacted or you don’t want to create a trust between you and your readers or in simple words you don’t want your site to get popular.

 So these were my personal opinions from my blogging experience so far.
 Hope you liked these simple tips.
 I’d love to know your experiences and what you learned from these.
 Looking forward for your opinions in the comments section.

 Guest author Zain is a founder and author of Tipsotricks.com.
 He loves to read technology news and blogs to share computing and blogging tips, tricks and guides.
 You can also write guest posts here.